nanocosmos/docs/docs/android/android-advanced-settings.md

 | rtmpUrl        | empty                      | the rtmp url for the bandwidth check               |
 | streamId       | empty                      | the stream id for the bandwidth check              |

 With this settings you can call the runBandwidthCheck methode, the second parameter is the callback for the results.
 This callback class has a finished method that will be called after bandwidth check is done.
-The finished method has one parameter from type BandwidthCheckResult, this object has 6 getter methods: - getAverageBitrate() // the average measured bandwidth - getMedianBitrate() // the median measured bandwidth - getMaxBitrate() // the maximum measured bandwidth - getMinBitrate() // the minimum measured bandwidth - getRunTimeMS() // the run time in ms - getErrorCode() // the error code if all is ok this is nanoResults.N_OK (all error codes can be found in the nanoStream API Reference documentation for nanoResults)
+The finished method has one parameter from type BandwidthCheckResult, this object has 6 getter methods:

+ - getAverageBitrate() // the average measured bandwidth
+ - getMedianBitrate() // the median measured bandwidth
+ - getMaxBitrate() // the maximum measured bandwidth
+ - getMinBitrate() // the minimum measured bandwidth
+ - getRunTimeMS() // the run time in ms
+ - getErrorCode() // the error code if all is ok this is nanoResults.N_OK (all error codes can be found in the nanoStream API Reference documentation for nanoResults)

 The forceStop call stops the bandwidth check and will return the results that where measured until then.
 The abort call stops the bandwidth check but don't return any results.

 The bandwidth check, sends a special type of metadata that will not be recorded on the Streaming Server.

-### <a name="bandwidth_check_implementation_example"></a>Implementation Example
+### Implementation Example

 ```java
 private BandwidthCheck bwCheck = null;